jakez15/log-tracer/README.md

 # log-tracer
 ## Purpose
-Provide an easy to use metrics logger with the ability to target specific spring profiles, project packages, and specific methods.
+Provide a lightweight and easy to use performance metrics logger with the ability to target specific spring profiles, project packages, and methods.

 ## Usage
 1. Add dependency